Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 To assemble the variables that will be shared throughout the different playbooks, the [vars directory](./vars/) was created.
 Here, two files exist: [vars-development](./vars/vars-development.yml) and [vars-production](./vars/vars-production.yml).
 Currently, only vars-development is used.
 These variables are set as defined in the [Ansible documentation on variables in included files](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#defining-variables-in-included-files-and-roles).

-Currently, three "groups" of variables have been defined.
-First, the Wazuh-manager's IP is referenced.
-This is used by the agents to communicate with the manager.
-Secondly, Wazuh groups are created, which can be used to manage the agents and group them logically.
-Lastly, a nested variable defines all the directories which should be checked by [syscheck](https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/syscheck.html), which the nested variables defining different FIM options.

-The `check_all` directories are checked for hashes, file size, owner and group, modification time and inode (by default).

-The `realtime` directories are used by the [File Integrity Monitoring (FIM)](https://documentation.wazuh.com/current/user-manual/capabilities/file-integrity/fim-configuration.html#configuring-real-time-monitoring) capability.
-This will enable real-time/continuous monitoring on Linux (using the inotify system calls) and Windows systems.
-Real time only works with directories, not individual files.

-The `whodata` directories are used to [Audit who-data with FIM](https://documentation.wazuh.com/current/user-manual/capabilities/auditing-whodata/who-linux.html).
-This will enable who-data monitoring on Linux and Windows systems.
+The `_network_host`-variables are used by wazuh-ansible to create the Wazuh manager, indexer, dashboard and agents.
+All other variables are used by the custom modifications made in this repository, such as the `vars` in the [Wazuh-single](/MUST.wazuh-single.yml) and [Wazuh-agents](/MUST.wazuh-agents-Linux.yml) playbooks, the [supporting packages](/supporting_packages/) and the [backup and recovery](/backup_and_recovery/) playbooks.
+These include nested variables containing directories checked by [syscheck](https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/syscheck.html) ([FIM](#fim)) and the [backup functionalities](#backup-and-recovery).

 #### Sensitive variables and secrets

-Sensitive variables and secrets can be added through the GitLab-pipeline, or manually.
-For more information, see [the GitLab documentation](https://gitlab.com/it-factory-thomas-more/cloud-engineering/22-23/r0717420/cybership-uganda-2023/MUST.SIEM.Infrastructure/-/blob/main/ansible/README.md#ansible-vault).
+When using the scripts in the [MUST.SIEM.Infrastructure repo](), one needs to create a vault containing sensitive variables and secrets.
+For more information, see [the GitHub documentation](https://github.com/Cybership-Uganda-2023/MUST.SIEM.Infrastructure/blob/main/ansible/README.md#ansible-vault).

 ### certificates

 Wazuh requires certificates for deployment.
 These can be generated (see the [commands section](#generate-certificates)) using the files in [indexer\certificates](./indexer/certificates/).
 The [config file](./indexer/certificates/config.yml) can be modified to suit your setup.
 Currently, it is aimed at a single-stack Wazuh implementation (dashboard, indexer and manager on one instance).
-More information on the  [certification tool](./indexer/certificates/wazuh-certs-tool.sh) and the certificates can be found in the [official Wazuh documentation](https://github.com/Cybership-Uganda-2023/MUST_playbooks).
+More information on the  [certification tool](./indexer/certificates/wazuh-certs-tool.sh) and the certificates can be found in the [official Wazuh documentation](https://documentation.wazuh.com/current/user-manual/certificates.html).

 ### Wazuh-manager

 In its current implementation, the Wazuh manager, indexer and dashboard are configured to work in a single instance.
-The [MUST.wazuh-single playbook](MUST.wazuh-single.yml) defines the configuration of this instance (allthough some capabilities are declared in separate files, see [Wazuh extended capabilities](#wazuh-extended-capabilities)).
+The [MUST.wazuh-single playbook](/MUST.wazuh-single.yml) defines the configuration of this instance (allthough some capabilities are declared in separate files, see [Wazuh extended capabilities](#wazuh-extended-capabilities)).

 The playbook is a modified version of [wazuh-single in the official Wazuh-Ansible repository](https://github.com/wazuh/wazuh-ansible/blob/master/playbooks/wazuh-single.yml), and is largely unchanged, with the exception of the variables.